-Manlove, a Republican, was the representative for Missouri's 15th congressional district from 1931 to 1933.
+Manlove was the representative for Missouri’s 15th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to Mar 1933, Manlove missed 86 of 591 roll call votes, which is 14.6%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.